-The Metadata pane provides more complete metadata about your photo, and lets you add your own metadata elements, such as copyright and contact information, keywords and photo descriptions.
+The Metadata pane provides more complete metadata than the Info pane about a photo, and lets you add your own metadata elements, such as copyright and contact information, keywords and photo descriptions.
 You can also view the complete EXIF data embedded in a photo by your camera, and add (or modify) comments and GPS coordinates to an image or group of images.
-ON1 Resize 2017 also supports the industry-standard IPTC metadata standard, which offers much more detailed metadata information and is used by journalists and stock photographers to catalog and tag photos.
+ON1 Resize 2018 also supports the industry-standard IPTC metadata standard, which offers much more detailed metadata information and is used by journalists and stock photographers to catalog and tag photos.

-To go back and forth between the EXIF and IPTC fields in the Metadata pane, just click on the label in the pane.
+To switch between the EXIF and IPTC fields, just click on the label.
 You can change the metadata in multiple images at the same time by selecting them all, then changing one or multiple fields in the pane.